 If Bill outlives her, he then inherits HER salary until HE dies.
 He is already getting his Presidential salary until he dies.
 If Hillary outlives Bill, she also gets HIS salary until she dies.
 Guess who pays for that?
-WE
+WE DO!

 It's common knowledge that in order for her to establish NY residency, they purchased a million dollar-plus house in upscale Chappaqua, New York.

 Makes sense.
 They are entitled to Secret Service protection for life.
 Still makes sense.

 Here is where it becomes interesting.
 Their mortgage payments hover at around $10,000 per month.
 BUT, an extra residence HAD to be built within the acreage to house the Secret Service agents.